yeoman/generator-angular/readme.md

 When submitting a bugfix, write a test that exposes the bug and fails before applying your fix.
 Submit the test alongside the fix.

 When submitting a new feature, add tests that cover the feature.

+## Changelog

+Recent changes can be viewed on Github on the [Releases Page](https://github.com/yeoman/generator-angular/releases)

 ## License